pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 ---
-title: Phantom and Existential types in Scala
+title: Existential types in Scala
 tags: [scala, types, existential, typeclass]
 layout: post
 ---

-There are many different ways to types in Scala [TODO]
+Type variables are a powerful piece of type-level programming.
+They can appear in a variety of forms and factors; phantoms and existential types being two cases.
+In this article we will be exploring existential types via a specific use case you may encounter in production code.

+But before we can talk about existential types, we must talk about type variables in general.

-# Type variables
+# Type Variables

 Normally, this is the form in which we see type variables: